WHY should you volunteer with Nightline?

 WHEN can I volunteer?

-WHAT support are you given?
+WHAT support are you given as a volunteer?

 We have a strong, active and supportive committee surrounding the Nightliners.
 They are always available should you have any questions or need any further support.
 The more practice you get the stronger your skills become.
-Before you know it you maybe training someone else!
+Before you know it you may be training someone else!
 There is always the opportunity to train others in the future if you want.

 To register your interest to volunteer with Nightline contact us by email and we will pop you on the next mailing list